jonathan-scholbach/multiglott/README.md

-__multiglott__ is a web application for a community driven vocabulary trainer.
+__multiglott__ is a web application for a custom vocabulary trainer.

 In order to install your own __multiglott__ application, rename the `.env-example` to `.env`: